Ruelle-Pollicott Resonances of Stochastic Systems in Reduced State Space. Part II: Stochastic Hopf Bifurcation: Introduction

 \section{Introduction}

-Complex and unpredictable behavior of trajectories is observed in many physical systems.
-This can be due to interactions between a large number of degrees of freedom, which may be modeled by the addition of a stochastic forcing, or to nonlinear coupling resulting in chaotic trajectories.
-As a result, prediction beyond a certain horizon is hopeless and one focuses instead on the statistical evolution of the system.
-The theory presented in Part I \cite{Chekroun_al_RP2} is concerned with the characterization of the statistical properties{\mk---in both reduced and original phase spaces---for nonlinear systems in presence of stochastic forcing, extending thus the approach of \cite{Chek_al14_RP} to the stochastic framework}.
-In this part II, the focus is on stochastic perturbations of dynamical systems undergoing a Hopf bifurcation in which a stable {\mk steady state} loses its stability {\mk to give rise to} a limit cycle.
+Complex and unpredictable behavior of trajectories is observed in many physical systems. {\mkr A possible source of such an unpredictable behavior is tied to the} interactions between a large number of degrees of freedom, which may be {\mkr either} modeled by the addition of a stochastic forcing, or {\mkr by} nonlinear coupling {\mkr terms} resulting {\mkr into} chaotic trajectories.
+As a result, prediction beyond a certain horizon is hopeless and one focuses instead on a statistical {\mkr description of the system's evolution}.
+The theory presented in the first part of this contribution~\cite{Chekroun_al_RP2} is concerned with the characterization of {\mkr statistical features such as the return to (a statistical) equilibrium, or the description of correlation functions and power spectra}---in both, the reduced and original state spaces---for nonlinear systems {\mkr subject to noise disturbances}, extending thus the approach of~\cite{Chek_al14_RP} to the stochastic framework.
+This second part of our three-part article is focused on stochastic perturbations of dynamical systems undergoing a Hopf bifurcation in which a stable {\mk steady state} loses its stability to give rise to a limit cycle.
+It relies on the {\mkr elements of stochastic analysis and the spectral decomposition of Markov semigroups such as framed in Part I \cite{Chekroun_al_RP2}}, {\mkr while the results regarding the notion of reduced RP resonances from Part I are applied to} the third part~\cite{tantet_ruellepollicott_2019} of this contribution.
+The latter {\mkr part relies thus} on the preceding two parts to analyze the response to noise of a low-frequency mode of climate variability, El Ni\~no-Southern Oscillation.